-There may come a time when the person is not able to continue living in their home anymore.
-Please see Sources of Support for our leaflets on finding care at home, or on choosing a care home.
+There may come a time when the person isn’t able to continue living in their home anymore.
+Please see Sources of support for our leaflets on Finding care at home, or on Choosing a care home.

 Caring from a distance – when the person lives in a care home, hospital or hospice

-There are still ways that you can support a person with dementia when they are living in other places such as a care home, hospital or hospice.
+There are still ways that you can support a person with dementia when they’re living in other places such as a care home, hospital or hospice.
 Some ways include:

-Talk to the staff about how you can feedback to them about care or discuss the medical or support plan.
+Talk to the staff about how you can feedback to them about care and discuss the medical or support plan.
 Is there a particular time when the health and social care team visit and review care?
-It is also useful to check what the arrangements are for consent to share information with you.

-If you are the person’s named attorney, for either their health or finances, it is advisable to have a notarised copy of these documents yourself.
+If you’re the person’s named attorney, for either their health or finances, it’s advisable to have a notarised copy of these documents yourself.

-You could suggest to the person, or help them to use the Lions Club ‘Message in a bottle’ scheme – a bottle which sits in their fridge, containing their basic personal information and medical notes (see Sources of support).
+You could suggest using the Lions Club ‘Message in a bottle’ scheme – a bottle which sits in their fridge, containing their basic personal information and medical notes (see Sources of support).